Maxcyte Reports Third Quarter 2024 Financial Results And Updates Full Year 2024 Guidance

-(MENAFN- GlobeNewsWire - Nasdaq) ROCKVILLE, Md., Nov.
-06, 2024 (GLOBE NEWSWIRE) -- MaxCyte, Inc. (NASDAQ: MXCT; LSE: MXCT), a leading, cell-engineering focused company providing enabling platform technologies to advance the discovery, development, and commercialization of next-generation cell therapeutics, today announced its financial results for the third quarter ended September 30, 2024, and updated its 2024 guidance.
+(MENAFN- GlobeNewsWire - Nasdaq) ROCKVILLE, MD, November 6, 2024 - MaxCyte, Inc. (NASDAQ: MXCT; LSE: MXCT), a leading, cell-engineering focused company providing enabling platform technologies to advance the discovery, development, and commercialization of next-generation cell therapeutics, today announced its financial results for the third quarter ended September 30, 2024, and updated its 2024 guidance.

 Third Quarter and Recent Highlights